bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ### Endomorphisms and Isogenies

 Endomorphisms are computed as phi(Q) = tau_dual(upsilon(tau(Q)) and psi(Q) = tau_dual(chi(tau(Q))).
-Below, we present formulas for tau, tau_dual, upsilon and chi, which carry out computations in projective coordinates.
-These formulas were adapted from [FourQlib].
+Below, we present procedures for tau, tau_dual, upsilon and chi, adapted from [FourQlib].
+Tau_dual produces an R1 point, while the other proceedures produce projective coordinates.
+Nota Bene: tau produces points on a different curve, while upsilon and chi are endomorphisms on that different curve.
+As a result the intermediate results do not satisfy the equations of the curve E.

 ~~~~
 tau(X1, Y1, Z1):